Search and Filter Logs

 RENAME -- change field names

-See the TABLE, FIELDS, and RENAME command references.
+See the keep, drop, and rename operator references.

 Searching local files (no server)